 You’ll need the assistance and financial expertise of an accountant when you’re in the process of drafting your business plan.
 You know that the heart of a business is its finances.
 The main purpose of doing business is to earn a profit, more than anything else.
 While there are so many things to consider when putting a business plan together, the finances should be a top priority.

-For this reason, an accountant will play a crucial role in your business if you decide to hire one.
+For this reason, a small business accountant will play a crucial role in your business if you decide to hire one.
 He or she will help you create a professional, realistic business plan anchored on the company’s initial finances, financial direction, and financial goals.
 He or she will be able to use accounting software for essential reporting and financial projections.

 The next thing to consider is the accountant’s advice about your company’s legal structure.
 As you may know, there are different types of businesses, and they don’t all have the same legal structure.
 Some companies may be a corporation, liability partnership, limited liability company, or sole proprietorship.
 As your company has just started to do business and is slowly growing, you need to consider what direction you’d like to go in when it comes to your legal structure.

 For instance, you may choose to be a sole proprietorship.
 If so, you may be able to offset some of your living expenses against tax.
 On the other hand, if you opt for a limited liability company structure, the liability is limited to the assets owned by the business itself, not the ones you own personally.
 That said, your accountant can help you decide which of the available legal structures best suits you.

 Finally, you need an accountant to help you with your finances in the first place.
 This will be the primary role of the one you hired.
 As mentioned, your accountant will communicate all financial information within the company.
 He or she will track all the financial transactions and monitor the financial flow of the business.
 He or she will ensure the business can regulate and maintain its financial health.
 But here’s the thing: as your business grows, the accounting aspect of it can become complex.